DylanBT928/DylanBT928/README.md

-# Hi, I'm Dylan Tran! 👋
+# Welcome to my GitHub Profile, I'm Dylan Tran! 👋

-Welcome to my GitHub profile!
+I am Dylan, a passionate developer with a keen interest in real-time graphics, simulation programming, and developing 3D visualizations, pushing the limits of performance and realism in interactive systems.

 - Currently a Freshman at UC Irvine
 - Attending the Donald Bren School of Information and Computer Sciences